 When the deciduous teeth don't fall out on time, the puppy may appear to have a double set of teeth.
 Retained baby teeth should be extracted by your veterinarian so that permanent teeth will have room to grow.
 Sometimes, a crowded mouth pushes teeth out of alignment, resulting in difficulty eating or poor dental hygiene that can lead to periodontal disease.

 Different kinds of teeth serve various functions, based on the position in the mouth and the shape of the tooth.
-With some breeds, the conformation of the jaw also impacts how each type of tooth functions.
+With some breeds, the shape of the jaw also impacts how each type of tooth functions.
 Most dogs have V-shaped upper and lower jaws which allow the mouth to be opened very wide for grasping and capturing prey—or grabbing and holding toys during play

 - Dogs use their incisors to rip and scrape meat from bone and secondarily as a grooming tool to nibble burrs or dirt from their fur.